jguzauckas/java-3-1-boolean-expressions/0. Notes/notes.md

 false
 ```

 Just like checking if two things are equal, we can also check if they are not equal, often better phrased as if they are different.
 This operator is made by combining an exclamation point `!` and an equals sign `=` to produce the not equals operator `!=`.
 We place the not equals operator between two values to determine if they are different.
 If the two values are different, it produces the `boolean` value `true`, while if they are the same it produces the `boolean` value `false`.
-This can be done with any primitive types or with reference values (the locations of objects, not the objects themselves).
+This can be done with any primitive types, reference values (the locations of objects, not the objects themselves), or objects.
 Here is some examples from the `NotesNotEqual1.java` file:

 ```java
 System.out.println(10 != 11); // We know this must be `true`